ggsonic/policy/README.md

 ### privacy

-Talking Kitty: Voice Changer Privacy Policy
+CartoonLab Privacy Policy

-This is the official privacy policy for Talking Kitty: Voice Changer Mobile Application.
-Talking Kitty: Voice Changer is owned and operated by developer ggsonic.
+This is the official privacy policy for CartoonLab Mobile Application.
+CartoonLab is owned and operated by developer ggsonic.
 We keep a no-nonsense policy, so you can actually understand it.

-Talking Kitty: Voice Changer never stores any personally identifiable information on any user other than the following which is kept on our secure network: Your mobile number, your unique phone ID, and your first and last name.
+CartoonLab never stores any personally identifiable information on any user other than the following which is kept on our secure network: your unique phone ID.
 We DO NOT store credit card numbers.

 We do not read any text messages or save any audio(or video) created from them.